nnnkit/all-docs-blogs/docs/javascript/fundamental/6-condition.md

 - For value `4` return `FOUR`
 - For any other value return "NOT SUPPORTED"

-Writing above requirements with `if..else` will make it harder to read.
+Writing the above requirements with `if..else` will make it harder to read.

 ```js
 if (num === 1) {